Should I Start a Blog?

 As fun and easy as it may look (it’s one of those things and it sure isn’t easy), there’s so much to it, but if it’s something you want to do, I can tell you firsthand that blogging is the single greatest step I took when it came to shaping who I was.

 This is where I share my story–what inspires me and what I’ve been through.
-Inspiring women is something I am very passionate about and using what I’ve struggled with to connect with women across the country has been so fulfilling.
-For me, there’s nothing better than opening myself up to your questions and helping you all work through stuff, or getting an email that someone feels less alone because of a broken relationships with their parents.
-It’s a lot to put that stuff out there being able to connect with and help women has made all those losses and struggles feel worth it.
+Inspiring women is something I am very passionate about.
+Using what I’ve struggled with to connect with women across the country has been so fulfilling.
+For me, there’s nothing better than opening myself up to your questions.
+Helping you all work through stuff, or getting an email that someone feels less alone because of a broken relationships with their parents.
+It’s a lot to put that stuff out there.
+But being able to help other women makes it worth it.